-For 125 years, the Visiting Nurse Service of New York has been a beacon for New Yorkers in their darkest moments.
+For over 125 years, the Visiting Nurse Service of New York has been a beacon for New Yorkers in their darkest moments.
 Our charitable and community programs bring free and discounted home care services to poor uninsured homebound seniors; provide assistance to young, low-income, first-time mothers and their babies; ensure that elderly, isolated residents in Chinatown are connected to the resources they need to age in place safely; offer community outreach programs to children and adults struggling with mental illness; and much more.

 As a not-for-profit agency, we rely on donations to help us provide the care we’re known for.
 Thanks to our dedicated supporters, VNSNY is able to change the lives of our underserved neighbors every day.
 Here are some of their stories.